convoy-studio/havana-eliott-erwitt/README.md

 #### Docker

-If you have docker, you can run:
+If you have docker, you can instead run:
 ```
 ./start
 ```